jefforyamos/Iso20022Library/README.md

 # Beneficial Strategies ISO20022 Library

-This project contains a .NET implementation of containers for 2,665 different types of data as defined by the ISO20022 standard.
+This project contains a .NET implementation of containers for 2,665 different types of financial services messages as defined by the ISO20022 standard.

 ## Let's talk why